 Once the pole is in the hole, to get it plumb (vertical - not leaning) it can be useful to hold two levels against two different sides at the same time.

-Metal and resin also can be slid over stakes or posts.
+Metal peace poles can be slid over stakes or posts in some locations.

 For temporary stands, click here.